I still remember the first time I heard Rachael Yamagata sing. It was through the speakers of a friend’s car radio.

 This year, she will be celebrating the 10 year anniversary of Happenstance.

 “Where does the time go?
-Approaching the 10 year anniversary of this record has made me reflect on how I’ve broadened my production styles and brought more depth to my writing,” she says.
+Approaching the 10 year anniversary of this record has made me reflect on how I’ve broadened my production styles and brought more depth to my writing,” Yamagata adds.
 “Ten years is definitely a big jump in terms of life experience, but I feel I’ve got that ‘settled into myself’ knowledge now.'”

 Recently, she moved into a new home upstate in the woods, where she spends most of her days taking in the peaceful landscape of nature, treating herself to healthy doses of red wine, cheese, HGTV and horror movies.
 She’s the kind of woman who would choose good coffee and no work on a Saturday morning over anything else in the world.

 As of right now, her upcoming record is still to be determined.
-But there is no doubt that the legendary status already assured by her previous work will shine through once again.
+But there is no doubt that the acclaim already assured by her previous work will shine through once again.

 “I never know what I’m going to do in the studio.
 Every time I try to define a record beforehand, I go some other direction by the end,” she says while sitting comfortably in her fur bathrobe and snow hat.
 “My next full-length tour of the US will be in the fall.
 We’ll be doing a full run of new works, but also an extra show in some cities of just Happenstance.
 Since it is the 10 year anniversary, I want to pay some tribute to it.”